 1. Glitter Roots

 This is a fun look for those that actually want to have lots of fun with the blonde hair dark roots trend.
 Put your roots on display, and own it with glitter!
-To achieve, apply mix some glitter and gel in a bowl, and apply to your roots.
+To achieve this, apply mix some glitter and gel in a bowl, and apply to your roots.